Davy Crockett timeline from 1786 to 1836 and beyond

 James Crockett was never the same.
 For the rest of his life people will know him as “Dumb Jimmie.”
 He spends the rest of his years looking for silver and gold mines that he was apparently taken to while blindfolded in captivity.

 John and Rebecca Crockett would have six sons and three daughters.
-David Crockett, the subject of this blog post, was the the fifth son.
+Davy Crockett, the subject of this blog post, was the the fifth son.

 The following is his earliest recollection according to his autobiography.